 Before You Ruin Another Catalytic Converter

-Catalytic converters are great.
-Not only are they a great invention for turning harmful pollutants into more environmentally friendly gases, but also they are tough enough to outlive their warranties.
+Catalytic converters turn harmful pollutants into more environmentally friendly gases and frequently outlive their warranties.
 So, why do catalytic converters go bad?
 Put simply, it usually isn’t their fault.
 If a catalytic converter fails early, it is likely a symptom of another problem.
 The tricky part is diagnosing what that problem is.
 Without getting to the root of the problem, the new converter will likely also fail.

 The first step is figuring out if something has happened to your catalytic converter.
 Here are a few tell tale signs of a failing converter: